mpi-advance/locality_aware/README.md

 ```

 ### Neighborhood Collectives
-For neighborhood collectives you need to create a Neighborhood communicator this can be done by using MPIL_Dist_graph_create_adjacent.
+For neighborhood collectives you need to create a Neighborhood communicator before the opration.
+This can be done by using MPIL_Dist_graph_create_adjacent, in the same way as its MPI counterpart.
 Once you have a Neighborhood comm, you can store that configuration in a MPIL_Topo object using MPI_Topo_from_neighbor_comm.
+This allows reuse of the generated information without having to regenerate the communicator.

 ```c
 int MPIL_Dist_graph_create_adjacent(MPI_Comm comm_old,